GREEN TEA & HEALTH

-As mentioned in the section History of Tea, tea was first used for its medicinal properties.
+As mentioned in the section History of Tea (see About Japanese Tea), tea was first used for its medicinal properties.
 In the 13th Century, the Buddhist Monk Eisai stressed the beneficial effects of tea in his book Maintaining Health by Drinking Tea.
 He said "Tea is a miraculous medicine for the maintenance of health.
 Tea has an extraordinary power to prolong life."
 Eight hundred years ago it must have seemed miraculous but the fact is tea contains a number of substances that have been proven to be beneficial to our health.

 Some of the components of green tea and their health benefits are shown below: